kubos5/omarchy-drawer/README.md

 # Drawer

-Hide plugins that clutter your menu bar
+Hide plugins that clutter your menu bar.

 Install:
 ```bash